shehzadahmedqureshi/portfolio/README.md

 Tools: HTML, CSS, jQuery, Ajax, PHP, WordPress
 6. [Steed Form](https://web.archive.org/web/20141218093624/http://steedform.com/) : I converted all provided PSD files to responsive HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Wordpress CMS.
 7. [BXP](https://web.archive.org/web/20170219165651/http://www.bxpinternational.com.au/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Wordpress CMS.
 The main goal in this project was to use Jquery plugins and PHP image libraries so that users can create their own personalised kits using interface.
+8. [Robin Eley](https://web.archive.org/web/20140722064229/https://www.robineley.com/) :  I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Wordpress CMS.
-8. [4 Life](https://web.archive.org/web/20120222005048/http://4lifetraining.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
+9. [4 Life](https://web.archive.org/web/20120222005048/http://4lifetraining.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
-9. [Bailey Ladders](https://web.archive.org/web/20120229233712/https://www.baileyladders.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
+10. [Bailey Ladders](https://web.archive.org/web/20120229233712/https://www.baileyladders.com.au/): I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Adobe Business Catalyst.
-10. [CDW Studios](https://web.archive.org/web/20150106012017/https://cdwstudios.com/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Joomla CMS.
+11. [CDW Studios](https://web.archive.org/web/20150106012017/https://cdwstudios.com/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Joomla CMS.
-11. [MRCSA](https://web.archive.org/web/20150227052234/http://mrcsa.com.au/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Joomla CMS.
+12. [MRCSA](https://web.archive.org/web/20150227052234/http://mrcsa.com.au/) : I converted all provided PSD files to HTML and CSS Cross Browser compatible web pages and then developed the dynamic website using Joomla CMS.

 ## Data Science Projects: